OpenNebula/docs/source/deployment/node_installation/verify.rst

 vCenter based Cloud Verification
 ================================================================================

-In order to verify the correct installation of your OpenNebua cloud, follow the next steps:
+In order to verify the correct installation of your OpenNebua cloud, follow the next steps.
+The following assumes that Sunstone is up and running, as explained in the :ref:`front-end installation Section <verify_frontend_section>`.
+To access Sunstone, point your browser to ``http://<fontend_address>:9869``.

 Step 1.
 Import a VM Template
 --------------------------------------------------------------------------------